-I’ve officially found one of the prettiest hidden gems in Mexico and I never expected it would be on the coast of Huatulco, Oaxaca (I would have sworn the best beaches were in the Yucatan Peninsula!).
-My little slice of paradise is called Cacaluta Bay and if you’re into secluded beach paradises away from the crowds, you’re going to fall hard for it, too!
+I’ve officially found one of the dreamiest Mexican Beaches and I never expected it would be on the coast of Huatulco, Oaxaca (I would have sworn the best beaches were in the Yucatan Peninsula!).
+My little slice of paradise is called Cacaluta Beach and if you’re into secluded paradises away from the crowds, you’re going to fall hard for it, too!

 It looks like this: